 Another thing we did was do our own research about the neighborhood.
 I set up a Google Alert to track any news or sales and rentals listings in our neighborhood.

 After about a month of searches, I had a spreadsheet filled with sale and rental prices of comparable properties in our neighborhood.

 I was then able to see that the offer we were making was in fact a great deal for us, and we weren’t paying too much.
 Let me know if you’d like to see this spreadsheet and I’ll forward it to you.

 In addition to sales price research, you should research the best mortgage rates in your area.

-I ended up reading several books on the home buying process, but probably got the most use from the book Home Buying for Dummies (affiliate link).
+I ended up reading several books on the home buying process, but probably got the most use from the book Home Buying for Dummies.

 How We Picked the Right Mortgage

 This was pretty easy for us, as we feel strongly about the use of fixed rate 80% loans over other products.
 We’ve seen recently the dangers of going with other products.
 Our main concern was deciding between a 15 and 30 year loan term.